syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/data-binding.md

 ### 1. Array of simple data

-The ComboBox has support to load array of primitive data such as strings and numbers.
-Here, both value and text field act the same.
+The ComboBox has the support to load array of primitive data such as strings and numbers.
+Here, both the value and text field act as the same.

 {% highlight CSHTML %}

  @{string[] datasource = new string[] { "Badminton", "Cricket", "Football", "Golf", "Tennis" };
     }

+{% endhighlight %}

+{% highlight html %}

     <div class="frame">
         <div class="control">
         <ej-combo-box id="selectCar" datasource="datasource" placeholder="Select">